heMinger/SSC/summary/reviews.md

 ## See and Think: Disentangling Semantic Scene Completion
 Afterwards, [6, 24] attempt to add RGB features into the network.
 Overall, in the aspect of task solving, these networks introduce a tight coupling between RGB and depth so that their extensibility and evolvability are constrained.

+## StereoScene 2024
+*employ 3D geometric signals, in the form of occupancy grids, point clouds, or distance fields, as their model inputs.
+Although they provide insightful geometric cues, it requires costly sensors (e.g. LiDAR) alongside considerable manual labor entailed in their deployment.*

+# LMSCNet 2020

+## StereoScene 2024
+*employ 3D geometric signals, in the form of occupancy grids, point clouds, or distance fields, as their model inputs.
+Although they provide insightful geometric cues, it requires costly sensors (e.g. LiDAR) alongside considerable manual labor entailed in their deployment.*

+# Scfusion: Real-time incremental scene reconstruction with semantic completion.
+2020

+## StereoScene 2024
+*employ 3D geometric signals, in the form of occupancy grids, point clouds, or distance fields, as their model inputs.
+Although they provide insightful geometric cues, it requires costly sensors (e.g. LiDAR) alongside considerable manual labor entailed in their deployment.*